irgroup-classrooms/individual-assignments-Vico0306/assignments/01/first_excersice.md

 ## Add verbatim code.
 With a code snippet that is already familiar to you.
 Alternatively, write Python code that prints "Hello World!".
 print('Hello World')

+## Add three other markdown-formatted contents.
+Also insert headings with appropriate levels.